Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

 **Requires:** None

 The silent automation is the simplest automation: doing nothing.
-The automation will still "wake up" every `duration` minutes, but does nothing.
+It does not schedule pump actions.

 ### Chemostat